An Identification and Dimensionality Robust Test for Instrumental Variables Models: Limiting Behavior of the Test Statistic

 \begin{remark}[] The interpolation argument relies on the fact that the first and second moments of \((\tilde\eps_i(\beta_0),\tilde r_i)\) are the same as the first and second moments of \((\eps_i(\beta_0),r_i)\) to match the first and moments of one-step deviations with Gaussian analogs.
 Without the jackknife form of \(\widehat\Pi_i^I\), these one step deviations would additionally contain cross-terms such as \(h_{ii}r_i\eps_i(\beta_0)\), for \(i \in [n]\).
 While the first moment of this cross-term is matched by the first moment of the Gaussian analog, \(h_{ii}\tilde\eps_i(\beta_0)\tilde r_i\), the second moment is not matched.
 This is manageable, however, so long as the terms \(h_{ii}\) are ``small.''
 An example of when the \(h_{ii}\) terms are small is when \(H\) is taken to be the OLS projection matrix, \(H = \vz(\vz'\vz)^{-1}\vz\), and the number of instruments satisfies \(d_z^3/n \to 0\).
 See \Cref{sec:main-proofs,sec:exogenous-controls} for details. \end{remark}

 \begin{remark}[] \Cref{thm:consistency} does not necessarily rule out that a test based on \(\JK_I(\beta_0)\) is consistent when \(P\to\infty\) but \Cref{assm:local-identification}(ii) fails to hold.
-The proof of \Cref{thm:consistency} relies on showing that, when \(P\to \infty\) and \Cref{assm:local-identification}(ii) holds, \(\E[|N|] \to \infty\) while \(\Var(|N|)\) and \(\E[D]\) are bounded.
-These facts can be combined to show that \(\Pr(N^2 - aD \leq 0) \to 0\) for any fixed \(a \in \SR\).
-When \Cref{assm:local-identification}(ii) fails, \(P \to\infty\) may imply that \(\Var(|N|) \to \infty\) as well, making the limiting behavior of the test difficult to analyze.
 There is reason to believe that this issue can be overcome, \citet{AMS-2004} show that the K-statistic of \citet{Kleibergen_2002} is consistent against fixed alternatives under strong identification.
 However, a full consistency result is not pursued here and left to future work. \end{remark}

 \begin{remark}[] Approximate sparsity of \(\rho(z_i)\) may be a particularly palatable assumption in cases where the instrument set is generated by functions of a smaller initial set of instruments, as in \citet{AK-1991,Paravisini-2014,gilchrist-glassberg-2016}, and \citet{derenoncourt-2022}.
 In these cases, the dimensionality of the basis, \(d_b\), may not need to be much larger than the dimensionality of the instruments, \(d_z\), to provide a good approximation of \(\rho(z_i)\).
-Interestingly, if taking \(b(z_i) = z_i\) provides a good approximation of \(\rho(z_i)\), the \citet{Tan-2017} result suggests that consistency of \(\hat\rho(\cdot)\) is achievable under \(d_z^2\log^{2(\upsilon+1)/\upsilon}(d_zn)/n \to 0\) even if \(\phi\) is fully dense.
-This requirement is weaker than the \(d_z^3/n\to 0\) requirement of the standard K-statistic. \end{remark}
+Interestingly, if taking \(b(z_i) = z_i\) provides a good approximation of \(\rho(z_i)\), then consistency of \(\hat\phi\) in \(\ell_1\)-norm is achievable under \(d_z^2/n \to 0\) even if \(\phi\) is fully dense.
+This requirement is substantially weaker than the \(d_z^3/n\to 0\) requirement of the standard K-statistic. \end{remark}